 The foam should be produced with a foam agents that is proven to be non-irritating and having no aversive effect.

-Foam should be applied after animals are contained.
+Foam should be applied as rapidly as possible after animals are contained.

 Personnel should ensure that there is sufficient time allowed for each batch of animals to die before they are removed from the foam.